Learn how to make gumbo, with recipes and notes for making different types of gumbo, from Cajun style to Creole style, with many tips and techniques.

 - For Serving: Cooked white rice if desired

-Add bay leaves and cook at medium-low heat for 1 hour to thicken.
+- Add bay leaves and cook at medium-low heat for 1 hour to thicken.
 You can simmer longer if you’d like.
 Taste and adjust for salt.